eduankotze/BITM/README.md

 * Text mining, on the other hand, deals with unstructured textual data, extracting valuable information from sources like emails, social media, and documents.

 Integration of Unstructured Data:
-* Text mining can contribute to BI by processing and analyzing unstructured data, converting it into a structured format that BI tools can use.
-This integration allows organizations to gain insights from both structured and unstructured data sources.
+* Text mining can contribute to BI by processing and analysing unstructured data, converting it into a structured format that BI tools can use.
+This integration allows organisations to gain insights from both structured and unstructured data sources.

 Predictive Analytics:
 * Text mining can be used to extract features and patterns from textual data that can contribute to predictive analytics.
-By combining this with traditional BI data, organizations can make more accurate predictions about future trends and events.
+By combining this with traditional BI data, organisations can make more accurate predictions about future trends and events.

 ## Is Text Mining and Natural Language Processing the same?
-Text mining (or text analytics) and natural language processing (NLP) are related fields that deal with processing and analyzing textual data but they have distinct focuses and goals.
+Text mining (or text analytics) and natural language processing (NLP) are related fields that deal with processing and analysing textual data, but they differ in focus and goals.
 Text mining is more oriented towards discovering patterns and insights from text, while NLP is concerned with a deeper understanding of language to enable machines to interact with it more intelligently.
-For example, NLP is rooted in computational linguistics and involves tasks such as text categorization, language understanding, translation, and language generation.
-These tasks utilize either rule-based or machine/deep learning systems which is a subfield of AI.
-Text mining applications “extract" information and insight from text using AI and NLP techniques.
-These techniques turn unstructured data into structured data to make it easier for data scientists and analysts to do their jobs.
+For example, NLP is rooted in computational linguistics and involves tasks such as text categorisation, language understanding, translation, and language generation.
+These tasks utilise either rule-based or machine/deep learning systems, which is a subfield of AI.
+Text mining applications, on the other hand, focus on extracting information and insight from text, often by applying AI and NLP techniques.
+Such techniques convert unstructured data into structured data, making it easier for data scientists and analysts to work with.
 In short, you can have NLP without text mining, but it would be difficult to do text mining without NLP.
-In our research group, we use both fields.
+In our research group, we make use of both.

 ## Why our interest in Text Mining and Natural Language Processing?
 We believe that these related fields are the most important technologies of the information age.
 Applications of both are everywhere because people communicate almost everything in <b>language (mostly text)</b>: web search, advertising, emails, customer service, language translation, virtual agents, medical reports, and now even ChatGPT.
 It is important to learn the necessary skills to perform natural language processing and text mining.